srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. In the **Registration ID** field, to specify the Registration ID to use for the device enrollment within DPS, enter **sensor-thl-1000**

     By default, the Registration ID will be used as the IoT Hub Device ID when the device is provisioned from the enrollment.
-If these values need to be different, then enter the required IoT Hub Device ID in that field.
+When these values need to be different, you can enter the required IoT Hub Device ID in that field.

 1. Leave the **IoT Hub Device ID** field blank.